 (I)n order to make more dollars at the expense of home consumers, and employ less men to perform the labor that produces its highly protected products, the Steel Trust has abandoned an industry that was built up by our citizens, has torn down the furnaces, raised (sic) the foundations by dynamite and hauled away the machinery that once made music as it rolled the steel and iron billets into articles of commerce.

-This entry has been revised and expanded.
+Note: This entry has been revised and expanded.
 Our thanks to Robert Schafer for contributing the lead photograph.

 Sources: Sangamon Valley Collection, Lincoln Library; Enos Park Neighborhood Improvement Association